Product » Xeams » FAQ

 Using Xeams with Microsoft Exchange

 Administrators can create a very powerful email solution by running Xeams along with Microsoft Exchange.
-Xeams provide many features
+Xeams provides many features

 that are not available in MS Exchange.
 Similarly, Exchange has a lot of features that are not available in Xeams.
 As a result, administrators